sathwikshetty0/Robo_Race/README.md

 # RC Race Bot Build Guide

 This guide provides a detailed breakdown of the components and connections required to build your own RC Race Bot.
-It covers two distinct build paths:
+It now covers three distinct build paths, offering a range of control options from standard hobby-grade to custom DIY electronics.

-1.  **Option 1: The High-Speed Race Bot (Recommended)** - Uses a steering servo for precise, high-speed control.
-This is the standard for racing.
-2.  **Option 2: The Tank-Style Bot (Skid Steer)** - Uses two motors for movement and steering, without a servo.
-This is simpler mechanically but harder to control for racing.
+1.  **Version 1: Flysky Controller with Servo Steering (Recommended)** - The standard, high-performance racing setup.
+2.  **Version 2: Flysky Controller with Tank-Style Steering** - A powerful skid-steer build using two motors.
+3.  **Version 3: Custom ESP-NOW Controller (Servo Steering)** - An advanced DIY version that replaces the Flysky system with a custom-built wireless controller.

 ---